olstakh/MSBuild-repro/README.md

 Another observation

 Current project references are as follows
-`Console -> ClassLib1`
+1. `Console -> ClassLib1`
-`Console -> ClassLib2`
+2. `Console -> ClassLib2`
-`ClassLib2 -> ClassLib1`
+3. `ClassLib2 -> ClassLib1`

 Console project just prints `typeof(ClassLib1).Name`.

-Turns out - removing reference from `Console` to `ClassLib` also fixes the issue.
+Turns out - removing reference from `Console` to `ClassLib1` also fixes the issue.
 Meaning `ClassLib1` can ONLY be used as a transient reference in this setup, NOT as direct reference.